-There’s many myths out there surrounding the consumption of certain foods including saturated fats, sugar, salt and alcohol.
+There are many myths out there surrounding the consumption of certain foods including saturated fats, sugar, salt and alcohol.

-The fact is that fats are really calorie dense and can lead to weight gain.
-Also certain fats just aren’t good for you including saturated fats.
+The fact is that fats are really calorie-dense and can lead to weight gain.
+Also, certain fats just aren’t good for you including saturated fats.
 The best fats to eat are healthy fats/ polyunsaturated fats that are found naturally in foods including oily fish, nuts and avocados.

 Salt is added to just about everything.
-In most instances you don’t really need to add salt to anything as it’s found naturally in several foods.
+In most instances, you don’t really need to add salt to anything as it’s found naturally in several foods.
 If you have too much salt in your diet it can lead to high blood pressure and cardiovascular disease.
 Salt that’s found naturally in foods is usually enough to meet your sodium requirements.

 By carefully planning your weekly meals you’ll significantly reduce waste.
 By reducing your time in the kitchen you’ll be more likely to cook too, so opt for simple and healthy recipes.
 And foods are always cheaper if you buy them in bulk.
 Consider cooking up a big pot of casserole or Chicken Cacciatore, and freeze the leftovers for another day, always remembering to store food safely.

 A lot of us eat too much food and don’t exercise enough.
 Your energy needs depend on how much you exercise, how old you are, as well as your height and muscle mass.